oliverlambson/orbit.py/natsext/README.md

 ## Utilities

+> see [examples.py](https://www.github.com/oliverlambson/orbit.py/blob/main/natsext/examples.py) for a runnable version of all snippets below.

 ### request_many

 `request_many` is a utility that allows you to send a single request and await multiple responses.